monkeydcoder/ExamPrepAI/README.md

 The project consists of two main applications:

-1. **ExamPrepHub Platform** - An AI-powered exam preparation platform
+1. **EduMind AI Platform** - An AI-powered exam preparation platform
-2. **ExamPrepHub Documentation** - A documentation website for the platform
+2. **EduMind AI Documentation** - A documentation website for the platform

 ## Prerequisites